-Information for young people on self-harm, with advice on how to help yourself and where to go for support.
+Information for young people on understanding self-harm, how to talk about it and where to go for support.

 Self-harm can affect us in lots of different ways.